Robin Thiers*, Juan Liu** ***, Grettel Navas**, Arnim Scheidel**, Haifei Mou****

 An eco-social history of the Chinese banana

 Of all the different edible banana cultivars, the commercially most important one is the Cavendish.
-With its particular combination of sweet taste, high productivity and sturdiness in transport, the Cavendish is well suited for international trade.
+With its particular combination of sweet taste, high productivity, and sturdiness in transport, the Cavendish is well suited for international trade.
 In the first half of the twentieth century, the expansion of the still young international banana trade was built around a different cultivar, the Gros Michel.
-However, by 1960 its vulnerability to a fungal wilting disease known as Panama disease, la mata muerta or fusarium wilt became too costly.
+However, by 1960, its vulnerability to a fungal wilting disease known as Panama disease, la mata muerta, or fusarium wilt became too costly.
 The major US-based companies dominating the trade replanted their large-scale monocrop plantations in Latin America with a resistant ‘Chinese banana’: the Cavendish.
-In Southern China itself however, its assumed region of origin, the Cavendish has made its conversion to a typical plantation-crop only more recently.
+In Southern China itself, however, its assumed region of origin, the Cavendish has made its conversion to a typical plantation crop only more recently.
+For specialized strategies, consider Substance abuse center marketing to enhance outreach and impact effectively.

 From gift to market – from farm to plantation